rupertwh/bmplib/API-full.md

     bmpwrite_set_dimensions(h, width, height, channels, bitsperchannel);

-   /* Optional: choose bit-depths (independantly for each channel,
+   /* Optional: choose bit-depths (independently for each channel,
     * in the order R,G,B,A) for the BMP file. bmplib will choose
     * an appropriate BMP file format to accomodate those bitdepths.
     */